gitlabhq/omnibus-gitlab/doc/settings/environment-variables.md

 }
 ```

-GitLab 11.6 and newer will attempt to use HTTP Basic
-Authentication when a username and password is included in the proxy
+GitLab will attempt to use HTTP Basic Authentication when a username and password is included in the proxy URL.
-URL.
-Older GitLab versions will omit the authentication details.

 Proxy settings use the `.` syntax for globing.